home-assistant/home-assistant.io/source/_integrations/tuya.markdown

 ha_dhcp: true
 ---

-The Tuya Home Assistant integration is developed for controlling **Powered by Tuya (PBT)** devices using the [tuya-iot-python-sdk](https://github.com/tuya/tuya-iot-python-sdk) (a Python version of [Tuya Open API](https://developer.tuya.com/en/docs/iot/api-reference?id=Ka7qb7vhber64)), which is officially maintained by the Tuya Developer Team.
+The Tuya Home Assistant integration is developed for controlling **Powered by Tuya (PBT)** devices, which is officially maintained by the Tuya Developer Team.

 You can find more information for this integration on [Tuya Integration Github](https://github.com/tuya/tuya-home-assistant).

 It applies to smart devices that you have added to the Tuya Smart or Smart Life app.

+{% include integrations/config_flow.md %}

 ## Supported device categories
 - **Climate**: Supports air conditioner, heater, thermostat.